-- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$12,500, \$7,500 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$100,000, \$25,000, \$15,000 and \$10,000 for service as chair of the International and Business Development Oversight Committee, Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - an additional cash payment of \$3,500 per meeting for each other member of the International and Business Development Oversight Committee; - an initial option grant, vesting in 36 equal monthly installments, and/or an initial restricted stock unit award, vesting annually over a three-year period from the date of grant, having an aggregate grant date value of \$850,000, with the director designating the proportionate share between the initial option grant and initial restricted stock unit award prior to or on the date of grant; and - an annual option grant, vesting in 12 equal monthly installments, and/or an annual restricted stock unit award, vesting on the one-year anniversary of the date of grant, having an aggregate grant date value of \$425,000, with the director designating the proportionate share between the annual option grant and annual restricted stock unit award prior to or on the date of grant.
+- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$12,500, \$7,500 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$100,000, \$25,000, \$15,000 and \$10,000 for service as chair of the International and Business Development Oversight Committee, Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - an additional cash payment of \$3,500 per meeting for each other member of the International and Business Development Oversight Committee; - an initial option grant, vesting in 36 equal monthly installments, and/or an initial restricted stock unit award, vesting annually (or, commencing in 2023, semi-annually in the case of restricted stock unit awards) over a three-year period from the date of grant, having an aggregate grant date value of \$850,000, with the director designating the proportionate share between the initial option grant and initial restricted stock unit award prior to or on the date of grant; and - an annual option grant, vesting in 12 equal monthly installments, and/or an annual restricted stock unit award, vesting on the one-year anniversary of the date of grant (or, commencing in 2023, semi-annually over a one-year period in the case of restricted stock unit awards), having an aggregate grant date value of \$425,000, with the director designating the proportionate share between the annual option grant and annual restricted stock unit award prior to or on the date of grant.
 The annual grants will be made on the date of each of our annual meetings of stockholders.